Are you in the wrong council tax band?

 Not for our initial check.
 If a potential issue is found and you want to pursue a claim, your old council tax number helps speed things up — but the council can look you up without it.

-TaxBandCheck analyses your property across five independent data sources: the VOA’s postcode band data, 29 million EPC certificates, Land Registry price paid records, Valuation Tribunal decision records, and DLUHC planning data.
+TaxBandCheck analyses your property across six independent data sources: the VOA’s postcode band data, 29 million EPC certificates, Land Registry price paid records, Valuation Tribunal decision records, MHCLG planning data, and flood data.
 Each factor is weighted and combined into a 0–10 case strength score.
 Properties scoring above 4 have meaningful evidence of potential over-banding — those scoring above 7 have strong multi-source evidence.
 The tool doesn’t guess: every score is backed by real data.
 Only the Valuation Office Agency can formally change a band, but our scoring engine tells you whether the evidence justifies pursuing it.

-The initial check is free.
-The Full Intelligence Report is £6.99 and the Complete Challenge Bundle is £39.99.
+Your Quick Band Check is free.
+The Full Intelligence Report is £4.99 and the Complete Challenge Bundle is £29.99.
 The VOA challenge process itself is free — our reports give you everything you need to do it yourself.

 Simple cases where a rebanding has already happened can be resolved in weeks.
 If a new challenge needs to be submitted to the VOA, it can take 3–6 months.